hueori95/JitsuHomework/readme.md

 mvn test -Dcucumber.features=src/test/resources/features/JitsuAppTest.feature

 some button cannot interact by Xpath
-I cannot use wait in Appium becasue there are many locators cannot use xpath to work on it, have to use TouchAction in app.
+I cannot use wait in Appium because there are many locators cannot use xpath to work on it, have to use TouchAction in app.